 Where to stay in Williamsburg

 - Luxury: The William Vale.
 This luxury hotel will not disappoint you!
 It features a rooftop swimming pool and several dining options.
 All rooms come with floor-to-ceiling windows, open air balconies and unbeatable views of Brooklyn.
 Glass-enclosed showers rainfall showers are provided as well.
 Don’t miss it!
+Click here to check the reviews, photos and availability.

 - Mid-range: Hotel Indigo.
 Great value for your money!
 Hotel Indigo features a restaurant, a seasonal outdoor swimming pool, a fitness center, a sun terrace and a bar.
 There’s also an in-house snack bar and a business area.
 The rooms are clean, comfortable and the staff is helpful.
+Click here to check the reviews, photos and availability.

 - Budget: NY Moore Hostel.
 If you’re traveling on a tight budget, this loft-style hostel is a great option.
 Each dorm offers modern furnishing and includes a private or shared bathroom.
 Private rooms are also available.
 It’s a clean hostel with a cozy common area.
+Click here to check the reviews, photos and availability.

 - Find all the Williamsburg hotels